jwhitlock/mdn-archive-proto1/docs/MDN/Community/fa.md

 <p>MDN (which is an abbreviation for Mozilla Developer Network) is more than a wiki: It's a community of developers working together to make MDN an outstanding resource for developers who use open Web technologies.</p>
 </div>

-<p>We'd love it if you contribute to MDN, but we'd love it even more if you participate in the MDN community.
-Here's how to get connected, in three easy steps:</p>
+<p>We'd love it if you contribute to MDN, but we'd love it even more if you participate in the MDN community.&nbsp;Here's how to get connected, in three easy steps:</p>

 <ol>
  <li><a href="/en-US/docs/MDN/Contribute/Howto/Create_an_MDN_account">Create an MDN account</a>.</li>